apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     of this writing.
 Also added the netnsh configuration will, eventually, be used to test the Ethernet driver.
   2018-01-01:  There Ethernet driver appears to be fully functional although
     more testing is certainly needed.
-I believe that there is a memory corruption issue in the current configuration that cause problems occasionally.
-For example, after a longer Telnet session, I sometimes see the following DEBUGASSERT after exiting the session from the host:

-      up_assert: Assertion failed at file:mm_heap/mm_free.c line: 129
+  2018-01-14:  The basic SPI driver is code complete but still untested.
+It

-    which is a clear indication heap corruption.
-Increasing the size of some stacks might correct this problem, but I have not yet experimented with that.
-I have not seen the problem in any other context.
+    is "basic" in the sense that it supports only polled mode (no DMA).

   There is still no support for the Accelerometer, SPIFI, or USB.
-There is a complete but not-yet-functional SD card.
-There is a partial SPI driver, but no on-board SPI devices to test it.
+There are complete but not-yet-functional SD card and SPI drivers.
+There are no on-board devices to support SPI testing.

 Configurations
 ==============